ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-transport-https/draft-linus-trans-gossip-transport-https.md

 Gossip messages may contain sensitive information and MUST NOT be sent over connections which are not encrypted as described in {{!RFC2817}}
-or {{!RFC2818}} using TLS version 1.0 or higher.
+or {{!RFC2818}} using TLS version 1.2 or higher.
 When applicable the server SHOULD be authenticated using X.509 certificates as described in {{!RFC2459}} or by other means.

+Gossip messages can contain data that are sensitive or not.
+This is indicated in the messagee.
+An example of sensitive data is SCT's.
+An example of non sensitive data is STH's.

-HTTPS gossip messages are sent in {{!RFC2616}} message headers with the field-name "TransGossip".
+HTTPS gossip messages are sent as HTTPS GET or POST requests.

-An HTTPS transport

-- SHOULD send gossip messages to HTTP servers that have indicated that they accept gossip by sending an HTTP response-header "TransGossipEnabled" with the value "Yes"

-- MAY send gossip messages to HTTP servers that haven't indicated willingness to accept gossip

-- MUST NOT send gossip messages to HTTP servers that have indicated that they don't accept gossip by sending an HTTP response-header "TransGossipEnabled" with the value "No"

 # Message format and processing {#message}